Stopping Rules for Monte Carlo Methods: A Review: Fundamental concepts and key components

 \section{Fundamental concepts and key components}

-In this section, we present a systematic and minimally necessary overview of the essential concepts and main components of sequential stopping rules for standard and gently generalized Monte Carlo methods, along with the common assumptions in existing studies, to make the review of recent developments (Section \ref{section recent developments}) more accessible to a broad audience.
+In this section, we present a systematic and minimally necessary overview of the essential concepts and main components of sequential stopping rules for {standard and lightly generalized Monte Carlo methods (for instance, those of martingale difference and mixing types, and quasi-Monte Carlo), employed primarily for estimating an unknown expectation, including binomial proportions}, along with the common assumptions in existing studies, to make the review of recent developments (Section \ref{section recent developments}) more accessible to a broad audience.

 We begin by establishing the terminology and notation for further discussion.
-As defined in Section \ref{subsection notation}, we denote by $\mu$ the theoretical mean to be estimated by Monte Carlo methods and by $\mu_n$ the estimator for the mean $\mu$ based on $n$ iterations.
-The primary objective of sequential stopping rules with a fixed-width confidence interval is to determine or, more precisely, estimate the minimum number of iterations $\tau_{\epsilon,\delta}$ required to satisfy a fundamental condition during the simulation run.
-For most absolute-precision sequential stopping rules, this condition is given by
+As defined in Section \ref{subsection notation}, we denote by $\mu$ the theoretical mean to be estimated by Monte Carlo methods and by $\mu_n$ the estimator for the mean $\mu$ based on $n$ iterations. {The primary objective of sequential stopping rules with a confidence interval, whose fixed half-width is $\epsilon$, is to determine or, more precisely, estimate the minimum number of iterations $\tau_{\epsilon,\delta}$ required to ensure that the error probability remains below the significance level $\delta$ during the simulation run.
+Confidence intervals naturally complement estimation by quantifying the uncertainty of the point estimator, and in sequential procedures, their width $2\epsilon$ serves as the precision threshold that determines when the estimator is sufficiently accurate to terminate the run.}